 Careers for which the qualification would be useful

 Acting, directing, textiles, technical support, creative writing, arts marketing, public speaking, teaching and many more.

 These details are provisional, awaiting final approval from the regulatory body for public examinations.

 A Level Drama and Theatre

-Exam Board: AQA Year 12 (2016 onwards) Students will have the opportunity to create, perform and respond to drama and theatre.
+Exam Board: AQA Students will have the opportunity to create, perform and respond to drama and theatre.
 They will develop their creativity and independence to become effective theatre makers.

-Component 1: Drama and Theatre Students study two set texts (Antigone, Sophocles and Metamorphosis, Berkoff) and develop knowledge and understanding of making, performing, interpreting and understanding drama and theatre.Students willlearn how to analyse and evaluate the work of live theatre makers (performers/ designers/directors).
+Component 1: Drama and Theatre Drama and Theatre Students study two set texts (Much Ado About Nothing, Shakespeare and Metamorphosis, Berkoff) and develop knowledge and understanding of making, performing, interpreting and understanding drama and theatre.Students will learn how to analyse and evaluate the work of live theatre makers (performers/ designers/directors).